DBA Meaning: What Is Doing Business As?

 If you’re starting a business for the first time, you have important decisions to make.
-But you’re (probably) not a lawyer—and you might be unfamiliar with all the legal terms and acronyms that get thrown around when you’re taking the steps you need to start a business, from LLCs, S-corps vs. C-corps, to filing a DBA.
+But you’re (probably) not a lawyer—and you might be unfamiliar with all the legal terms and acronyms that get thrown around when you’re taking the steps you need to start a business, from choosing between an LLC or S-corps vs. C-corps to filing a DBA.

 In this article, we’ll focus on the acronym DBA, which stands for “doing business as,” and filing your DBA is just one way to register your business.
 Registering alone doesn’t legally protect your business, but it might be legally required, depending on the state, city, or county in which you operate, as well as your business entity.

 That’s the short (and likely unsatisfying) answer.
 Now, we’ll dig deeper into the DBA meaning, when your business needs one, and a few more reasons why filing a DBA is a good idea for any business.